mofasass/match-overview-widget/README.md

-# euro2016-overview-widget
+# match-overview-widget
-A widget displaying several sets of data for Euro 2016
+A widget showing the match schedule for a specific filter or filters corresponding to the highlight resource.